lucarin91/SR-seminar/slides.md

 - Tamper resistance: the solution should work even if individual application VMs are under adversary’s control.
 - Flexibility: the solution should allow applications to specify their own policies over the kind of network events they want to monitor and enforce policies on.
 - Efficiency: the solution should have minimal impact on network and CPU resources consumed.

+## Design
+Put the monitoring part outside the business logic.

+Create a **security VM** that can analyse and monitor the flow coming from the application VM.

+All the network events of the application VM can be **redirected** by the SDN of the cloud infrastructure.

+note:
+this solution is tamper-prof because the attacker can't access the security VM unless there is same vulnerability in the VM hypervisor.